Exempt employees submit only leave time on Leave Reports via Banner Web Time Entry

 Military leave permits employees to take military leave, with or without pay, for active duty in the armed services of the United States.
 It also permits employees who are former and inactive members of the armed services, or current members of the reserve forces of any of the United States' armed services, or of the Commonwealth's militia, or the National Defense Executive Reserve to take military leave in accordance with federal and state law.
 In addition, it provides continued salary for employees in the Commonwealth’s Militia called up by the Governor to respond to natural or man-made disasters.

 Military employees shall be granted up to 15 workdays of paid military leave as well as an additional 8 hours for pre-induction and other physical examinations required for military service.
-Military orders must be forwarded to your HR Benefits Team at firstname.lastname@example.org.
+Military orders should be sent to the Benefits Department.

 Once an employee reaches 5 years of service, personal sick leave will increase to 72 hours.
 Another increase for personal sick leave will occur when an employee reaches 10 years of service with the final increase being 80 hours earned.

 Supervisors may award recognition leave to recognize a classified employee's contributions to the overall objectives of Radford University.
-The Employee Recognition Policy [PDF] provides additional detailed information regarding employee recognition leave.
-To award recognition leave, please fill out the Employee Recognition Request Form [PDF].
+Supervisors should review the Employee Recognition Policy for additional detailed information regarding employee recognition leave.
+To award recognition leave, please fill out an Employee Recognition Request Form and submit to Human Resources.

 Members of volunteer fire departments and rescue squads, or auxiliary units thereof, shall be granted paid leave of up to 24 hours under this policy in accordance with §2.2-2821.2 of the Code of Virginia.
-Please contact your HR Benefits Team if you are a member of a volunteer fire department or rescue squad.
+Questions?
+Contact the Benefits Department.

-Short term disability [PDF] will begin upon the expiration of a 7 calendar day waiting period, and provides replacement income for a maximum of 125 work days at 100%, 80% or 60% for defined periods of time based on an employee’s date of hire, or re-hire, and total months of state service.
+Short term disability will begin upon the expiration of a 7 calendar day waiting period, and provides replacement income for a maximum of 125 workdays at 100%, 80% or 60% for defined periods of time based on an employee’s date of hire, or re-hire, and total months of state service.

 Note: Employees hired, or re-hired, on 7/1/09 or later are not eligible for VSDP benefits for a non-occupational disability until they have completed one year of continuous state service.
-If you are a VSDP participant and may be in need of short term disability, please contact your HR Benefits Team at 540-831-5008 or email@example.com.
+If you are a VSDP participant and may be in need of short term disability, please contact the Benefits Department.

 Classified employees who did not elect to join the VSDP accrue 5 hours of sick leave on the 9th and 24th of each month.
 Sick leave may be used during periods of illness or disability or for absences due to medical appointments.
 Employees may use up to 48 hours of accrued sick leave for absences for the illness or death of an immediate family member.
 Thirty-three percent of an employee's available sick leave balance may be used to cover an absence for an FMLA-certified event for an eligible family member.